Tomasvdv/Multi-agent-systems/README.md

 In each experiment there will be 1000 planes generated in total.
 The amount of planes in range versus the reason it got shot down will serve as a measurement of the simulation performance.

 Three different experiments will be done which will test different settings of the simulation.
-In the settings below, Turret confidence threshold denotes the amount of turrets that need to mark a plane as an enemy before it can be shot down.
+In the settings below, turret confidence threshold denotes the amount of turrets that need to mark a plane as an enemy before it can be shot down.
 The number of epochs parameter denotes the number of epochs that need to be passed without a plane sending a response to a turret before it can be marked as an enemy by a turret.
 Failure probability denotes the probability that a message is not delivered to its recipient.

 Settings for the experiment on number of epochs: